ajan890/Notes/SOCIOL 1/Week 5.md

 * Provides sociological explanations of the causes of deviance:
 #### 1. Strain Theory
 * "Functionalist theories argue that crime occurs when the aspirations of individuals and groups do not coincide witha vailable opportunities" (202).
-* Social inequality creates discrepancy between 'values' [FILL]
+* Social inequality creates discrepancy between 'values' and 'opportunities'
 * The lack of conventional means and opportunities for achieving cultural goals produces 'strain'
 * *It's this feeling of 'frustration' - due to structural pressure - that motivates nonconformist or deviant conduct.*
 * "Deviant or nonconformist behavior is 'called-forth' by social structural pressure.